waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Conclusion:** External navigation seems to be a red herring.
 The solution to the puzzle must lie *inside* Mt.
 Moon, involving an interaction with either the Rocket Grunt on B2F or the Hiker on 1F.
 - **New Plan:** Return to Mt.
 Moon and systematically test the remaining hypotheses from the log.
 - **Key Insight:** There are two distinct maps named 'Route 4'.
 One is west of Mt.
 Moon (accessible from Route 3) and one is east of Mt.
 Moon (leading to Cerulean City).
 They are not directly connected.
+- **Untested Assumptions (to be revisited if all other hypotheses fail):**
+    1. The solution to the Mt.
+Moon puzzle is exclusively internal to the cave.